Logarithmic finite-size scaling of the self-avoiding walk at four dimensions: Introduction

-The term $\tilde{f}_0$ arises from the Gaussion fixed point with $(\yt,\yh) = (2, 1\!+\!d/2)$, and accounts for the FSS of distance-dependent observables including the correlation function $G(\bfx)$ for short $\|\bfx\|$ and the non-zero Fourier mode $\chi_{\bfk \neq 0}$ etc. The term $\tilde{f}_1$ can be regarded to correspond to the complete-graph asymptotics with $(\ytstar, \yhstar) = (d/2,3d/4)$, and acts as the ``background" contribution describing the leading FSS of the conventional observables, which include the magnetization, the energy, the magnetic susceptibility and the specific heat etc. In particular, $\tilde{f}_1$ describes the $L$-dependence of the plateau of $G(\bfx)$ for large $\|\bfx\|$.
+It is believed that the complete graph can be used to model the infinite-dimensional lattices with PBC.
+Thus, we argue that the distance-independent regime of the two-point function in Eq.~\eqref{equ:5DSAW_finite_gx} can be regarded as the contribution from the complete graph.
+Indeed, one can show that on the complete graph the correlation between any two vertices scales as $V^{-1/2}$, which corresponds to $L^{-d/2}$ on the lattices once we match the volume $V=L^d$.
+The distance-dependent behavior in Eq.~\eqref{equ:5DSAW_finite_gx} still follows the Gaussian fixed-point prediction.
+So, it suggests that, in order to completely describe the FSS behavior of the Ising model above $\dc$ with PBC, we need both the Gaussian fixed-point asymptotics and the complete-graph asymptotics and the FSS of the free energy density should be written as

-From universality, it is expected that Eq.~\eqref{equ:freeenergy_5d} applies to the general O$(n)$ model above $\dc=4$ \cite{fernandez2013random}, where the SAW and the Ising model are the special cases with $n=0$ \cite{de1972exponents} and $n=1$, respectively.
-Indeed, for the 5D SAW, the critical two-point correlation function was clearly found to follow Eq.~(\ref{equ:5DSAW_finite_gx}).
-Further, a dimensionless ratio, defined on the basis of the walk length and its fluctuation, was observed to quickly converge to the value analytically obtained from the complete-graph SAW~\cite{DengGaroniGrimmZhou21}, giving a strong support the conjecture that the term $\tilde{f}_1$ corresponds to the complete-graph asymptotics.
+From universality, it is expected that Eq.~\eqref{equ:freeenergy_5d} applies to the general O$(n)$ model above $\dc=4$.
+The term $\tilde{f}_0$ arises from the Gaussion fixed point with $(\yt,\yh) = (2, 1+d/2)$, and accounts for the FSS of distance-dependent observables including the correlation function $G(\bfx)$ for short $\|\bfx\|$ and the nonzero Fourier mode $\chi_{\bfk \neq 0}$ etc. The term $\tilde{f}_1$ can be regarded to correspond to the complete-graph asymptotics with $(\ytstar, \yhstar) = (d/2,3d/4)$, and acts as the ``background" contribution describing the leading FSS of the conventional observables, which include the magnetization, the energy, the magnetic susceptibility and the specific heat etc. In particular, $\tilde{f}_1$ describes the $L$-dependence of the plateau of $G(\bfx)$ for large $\|\bfx\|$, which leads to the scaling $\chi \sim L^{d/2}$.
+This is consistent with the asymptotics of the susceptibility of the Ising model on the \emph{complete graph}\footnote{A complete graph with $V$ vertices is a graph in which each vertex is connected to all others.} with $V$ vertices, $\chi \sim V^{1/2}$ \cite{luijten1997interaction}, by setting $V=L^d$.
+Moreover, a dimensionless ratio, defined from the SAW walk length and its fluctuation, was observed to quickly converge to the value analytically obtained from the complete-graph SAW~\cite{DengGaroniGrimmZhou21}, giving a strong support to the conjecture that the term $\tilde{f}_1$ corresponds to the complete-graph asymptotics.